fabianlee/docker-golang-hello-world-web/README.md

-# Summary
+# GoLang HTTP web server

-Golang http web server running by default on port 8080 that is intended for testing
+Golang http web server running by default on port 8080 that is intended for testing.

+Kubernetes compatible health check available at "/healthz".

-Image is based on busybox:1.32.1-glibc, is about ~11Mb because it takes advantage of multi-stage building
+Final image is based on busybox:1.32.1-glibc totaling ~11Mb because it takes advantage of multi-stage building.

 # Pulling image from GitHub Container Registry